7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 - Clean, beginner-friendly interface

-- Simplest UX in the category
+- The simplest interface in the category

-- Permanent free plan (3 channels, 10 posts/channel)
+- Permanent free plan

 - Reliable publishing